-Stéphanie McKnight (Stéfy) is an artist and creative practitioner based in Kingston Ontario.
-Her creative practice and research focus is policy, activism, governance and surveillance trends in Canada and North America.
-Within her research, she explores creative research as methodology, and the ways that events and objects produce knowledge and activate their audience.
-Stéfy’s creative work takes several forms, such as installation, performance, site-specific, online and technological curatorial projects, new media and experimental photography.
-Recent exhibitions include “Park Life” at MalloryTown Landing and Thousand Islands for LandMarks 2017/Repères 2017, “Traces” at Modern Fuel Artist-Run Centre, “ORGANIC SURVEILLANCE: Security & Myth in the Rural” at the Centre for Indigenous Research-Creation and “Hawk Eye View” at the Tett Centre for Creativity and Learning.
+Stéphanie McKnight (STÉFY) is queer femme (for) white settler artist-scholar.
+Her creative practice and research focus are policy, activism, governance, and surveillance trends in Canada and North America.
+Within her research, she explores research-creation as a methodology, and the ways that events and objects produce knowledge and activate their audience.
+More specifically, she examines the pervasiveness of surveillance in Canada.
+Her research focuses on surveillance as a contemporary form of colonialism in Canada through a white settler lens.
+STÉFY’s creative work takes several forms, such as installation, performance, site-specific, online and technological curatorial projects, new media and experimental photography.
+STÉFY is a co-collaborator with Dr. Julia Chan on the research-creation project titled CAM HUNTERS (camhunters.org).
+Recent exhibitions include “…does it make a sound” at Gallery Stratford; “Park Life” at MalloryTown Landing and Thousand Islands for LandMarks 2017/Repères 2017, “Traces” at Modern Fuel Artist-Run Centre, “ORGANIC SURVEILLANCE: Security & Myth in the Rural” at the Centre for Indigenous Research-Creation and “Hawk Eye View” at the Tett Centre for Creativity and Learning.
 She has exhibited solo or group work at Modern Fuel Artist Run-Centre, the Isabel Bader Centre for Performing Arts, the Tett Centre for Creativity and Learning, OCAD University, the WKP Kennedy Gallery and White Water Gallery.
 In 2015, her work Coded, I Am was shortlisted for the Queen’s University Research Photo Contest and Queen’s University 175 Photo Contest.
-Stéfy’s work has been featured in the January 2017 edition of LandEscape Art Review online contemporary art magazine in Europe.
+In 2018, her work Hunting for Prey received an honorable mention for the inaugural Surveillance and Society Art Fund Prize.